What are Video Post-Production Services?

-The third stage of video or film development is referred to as post-production, with the first stage being pre-production, where the video is planned, and the second stage being production, where the video is filmed.
+The third stage of video or film development is referred to as post-production.
+The first stage is called pre-production, where the video is planned, and the second stage is production, where the video is filmed.
 Post-production generally includes everything that occurs after shooting has been completed.

 Post-production services are often offered by production companies or video agencies.
 By definition, post-production would include editing, special effects, and/or animation.
 However, it could also include distribution, such as sending your video out to television corporations or uploading the video online.

 There are a lot more details and knowledge that go into good post-production service than most people realize.
 Below is a detailed list of services that could be included in post-production service.
 We will discuss: